 Basic Science

-Chronic rhinosinusitis describes inflammation of the lining of the nasal and sinus cavities causing symptoms of nasal congestion, facial pain and pressure and nasal drainage which can significantly affect patients’ quality of life.
-Disturbance in smell and taste and sleep are two of the most common issues and translates into over $6 billion spent on direct health care cost annually.
+Chronic rhinosinusitis describes an inflammation of the lining of the nasal and sinus cavities causing symptoms of nasal congestion, facial pain and pressure, and nasal drainage which can significantly affect a patients quality of life.
+Disturbances in smell and taste and sleep are two of the most common issues and translates into more than $6 billion spent on direct health care cost annually.

 Our lab is focused on various environmental triggers including a fungi which is commonly found in the environment, especially in the southern US.
 We have identified disruptions in the immune response leading to types of chronic rhinosinusitis.
 Focused on the molecular pathways leading to the chronic inflammation associated with chronic rhinosinusitis, our goal is to identify novel therapeutic targets.